biankakrysiak/Snake/README.md

 The traditional Snake experience.
 Eat apples to grow longer, avoid the walls, and don't run into yourself.
 Difficulty controls the snake's speed (Easy / Normal / Hard).

 ### Advanced
 A more chaotic version with no walls.
 The snake wraps around the borders instead.
-As your score increases, **mongooses** spawn on the grid and chase you.
+As your score increases, **mongooses** spawn on the grid.
 Press **X** to shoot a laser in the direction you're facing to eliminate them.
 Watch out: lasers wrap around the grid too, and hitting your own body with one ends the game.
 Speed increases dynamically with your score.

 ---